-I am thrilled to introduce my first novel: Alicia (also available in French).
+I am thrilled to present my first novel: Alicia (also available in French).

 “When Alicia, a girl who lives in the town of Liberia, Costa Rica, finds out she and her family are moving to San José in a month, she is far from happy.
 Her friend suggests she make a list of the most important things she wants to accomplish before she leaves.
 Alicia writes four items on her list and sets off on a quest to discover what truly matters to her.”

 For those of you who want to supplement the story, there is a cultural glossary at the end of the book.
-Here is a list of ideas/resources for Intermediate students:
+Here is a list of ideas/resources: